 Hollister told me they had cut a record in Bakersfield in a garage, but that they couldn't afford to bring it out because they couldn't afford to pay for the pressing.
 He would tell the people at the dances that he had a record coming out, but it never did, in so far as I know.
 I found a copy a year or so later in Columbus, Ohio, in the cut-out bin of a local Woolworth store for 5 cents.
 I bought it just for curiosity sake.Apparently, Hollister and the Rialtos had a record out.
 In fact, it were two records on Bakersfield's Pike record label.
 Both appeared in 1961, the first one being "Like Thunder" b/w "Breakin'" (Pike 5907), two surf instrumentals featuring Freddie Thomas on lead guitar.
 The second single was released later that same year on Pike 5910, featuring the teen ballad "Love's Gamble" and the rock'n'roll song "Ring Around Your Neck."
 Both credit Hollister, Freddie Thomas and Mike Nolan as composer.
 Bobluckycat recalls the record as follows:

 The record was pretty bad.
 "Love Was A Gamble" was a slow almost dirge like recording where Hollister tries to sound a little like Jack Scott, but fails miserably.
 "Wear My Ring" was a much faster nearly rockabilly song, but Hollister couldn't match the Elvis Presley/Conway Twitty style vocal that was needed.Hollister also played with various other band during this time but by the fall of 1961, Hollister disappeared from the Central Valley music scene.
 He probably went to college, as bobsluckycat assumed.
-Hollister was drafted into the Army on February 27, 1963, and probably fought in Vietnam.
+Hollister was drafted into the Army on February 27, 1963, and spend his military service in Korea.
 He got out of service in 1966 and upon his return, he restarted his musical career.

 |Bobby Hollister in 1967 while appearing with the Brymers|